iTwin/bis-schemas/Domains/BuildingSpatial/BuildingSpatial.remarks.md

 ### Usage

-An `RegularStory` is recommended to be placed in the submodel of a `Building`. `RegularStory` elements compose a `Building`, they also decompose into spaces.
+An `RegularStory` is recommended to be placed in the sub-model of a `Building`. `RegularStory` elements compose a `Building`, they also decompose into spaces.

 ### Mapping to and from IFC